 At the heart of my working style - grounded in a commitment to the care of my clients and my openness as a therapist - is a lively inquisitiveness around how my clients use language, metaphor and imagery.
 As a result I like to work with myth, stories, and the chance revelations and provocations generated through the use of archetypal card decks.
 I also use a wide range of imagery and visuals (including boxes of cut-up images for creative collage work and resources created by the Amsterdam School for Imagery).
 Personal journalling and creative writing also feature prominently alongside the therapeutic use of poetry (known as Bibliotherapy).
 My consulting room - a detached garden office - ensures complete confidentiality whether for face-to-face work or for online therapy.

-Prior to counselling I worked as a priest in the Church of England for 16 years, largely within education; the last five years of this time was spent as a chaplain, teacher and Project Manager at Eton College.
-My academic undergraduate study was conducted in theology and my PhD examined the relationship between Christian conservatism and late-20th century fiction and drama.
-I recommend you click on the website link (and view my blog posts and twitter feed) to get a deeper view of my practice, my experience of life, and my vision for therapy.
+My undergraduate area of study was theology and religious studies and my PhD research examined the relationship between Christian fundamentalism and late-20th century fiction and drama.
+I recommend you click on the website link (and my blogs in particular) to get a deeper view of my practice, my experience of life, and my vision for therapy.

 Training, qualifications & experience